-The construction of a new Maintenance-Repair-Operations (MRO) facility at the Nashville International Airport called for a new stormwater treatment system to meet local regulations that call for the removal 80% Total Suspended Solids from stormwater runoff.
+The construction of a new Maintenance-Repair-Operations (MRO) facility at the Nashville International Airport called for a new stormwater treatment system to meet local regulations that call for the removal of 80% Total Suspended Solids from stormwater runoff.

 Contech personal worked with the contractor to ensure smooth construction of the two units.
 First, the concrete vault floor and walls were formed and poured.
 Next, all the materials to build the internals were placed inside.
 Then, the concrete ceiling was formed and poured.
-Once this was complete, the internals could be bolted in place.
+Once this was complete, the internals were bolted in place.

 Because of curing times, the concrete vaults took several weeks to construct, but once the ceilings were poured and cured, the internals took just one day to install for each unit.